 The income limit for Medicaid eligibility is between 55% and 133% of the federal income poverty level.

-Cheapest Health Insurance Plans In Utah
+Cheapest Health Insurance Plans In the State

-Health insurance is affordable, and there are many options you can choose from on the marketplace.
+Health insurance is affordable, and there are many options you can choose from on the Marketplace.

 Low out-of-pocket maximums

 Utah insurance plans with a low out-of-pocket maximum are good if you need a lot of care and want to reach your out-of-pocket quickly.
 A good plan choice is Gold 1500 by SelectHealth, which has a $6,000 out-of-pocket maximum.